 This was the view from the end of my road last so like many other Northlanders we were stranded. pic.twitter.com/xsITIQ2iXV— Matt King MP (@MattKingMP) July 17, 2020

-A rescue helicopter was sent to the Far North, to help a pregnant woman trapped by floods and slips on the roads.
+A rescue helicopter is on the way to the Far North, to help a pregnant woman trapped by floods and slips on the roads.

-College of Midwives president Nicole Pihema said the woman was 26 weeks pregnant and in pre-term labour, but could not get to a hospital because of the storm damage.
+College of Midwives president Nicole Pihema said the woman is 26 weeks pregnant and in pre-term labour, but cannot get to a hospital because of the storm damage.

 "They were able to get access to the pharmacy and the pharmacist came in after hours and opened up and got access to drugs that they could slow the labour down and they were able to do that."

-Pihema said it was a scary time for the mother, but the midwife was well-trained to handle such an emergency.
+Pihema said it is a scary time for the mother, but the midwife is well-trained to handle such an emergency.

 The mayor of Whangārei said the rain needs to stop so the city can begin its painstaking clean-up with the MetService saying 220 millimetres of rain fell overnight in the district - a one in 500 year event.